github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 you can avoid my mistakes and save a lot of time in the future when you'll face some huge inevitable refactoring.

-## Third-party dependencies are evil
+## Check code quality of the third-party dependencies if possible

 Most of the pain was caused by the need of replacing abandoned third-party dependencies.
 My initial laziness in implementing some simple things turned against me.
 Some libs were easy to replace, and some require a lot of work.

-Despite the amount of stars of Github, devekopers can lose interest or free time to work on their projects.
+Despite the amount of stars of Github, developers can lose interest or free time to work on their projects.
+Or these projects were not intended to be maintainable at all: developer just wanted to fix his own problem and then decided to extract his solution to the library.
+This library can solve one problem, but create another problem, and developer may not be interested in solving this another problem because of various reasons.
+In short, any third-party dependency is a risk.

+To detect this kind of problems and reduce risks, consider checking the source code of the dependency.
+If it's written in a clean way, well-understandable and doesn't contain any tricky workarounds, then there is a high probability that it won't be abandoned or can be maintained by the community.

+Of course, there is no 100% insurance any library won't be abandoned.
+But when code is good, you can maintain it by yourself (because it's open-source) or implement similar code in your app using newer tools and in the way you need it in your app.

+## Understand your architecture pattern and follow it everywhere

+## Abstract dependencies through the interface